| Author |

 fined Beautiful.
 Personally, had they simply refine Lady Liberty's bust eliminating the addition of the feathered head dress killing the design and, as perfessor point out, reduce the reverse design slightly incorporating FIVE CENTS below, this would have been perfect as opposed to the Shield nickel.
 Not that I dislike the Shield nickel, simply an opinion.

-ANA member PAN Member BCCS Member There's no problem only solutions - the late, great John Lennon
+ANA member - PAN Member - BCCS Member There are no problems only solutions - the late, great John Lennon

 |